 Claim to fame

 For one, the penchant for sour is not limited to the archipelago.
-In Western countries, the flavor is almost exclusive to condiments (vinegars, mustards, and pickled vegetables such as cornichon and sauerkraut), although Mediterranean flavors seem to favor it.
+In Western countries, acidic flavors are almost exclusive to condiments (vinegars, mustards, and pickled vegetables such as cornichon and sauerkraut), although Mediterranean flavors seem to favor it.
 What would Italian food be like without the fresh zing of tomatoes?
 Greek salads and meats gain extra vibrance with a brisk squeeze of lemon.
-Ramos points out that “China and Thailand have their own sour food.”
-Sarthou looks to his historical research to prove a point.
+“China and Thailand have their own sour food,” Ramos points out that and Sarthou looks to his historical research to prove a point.

 “Traditionally people in Vis-Min did not eat sinigang.
 That’s a Luzon dish.
 What we had was tuwa or tinuwa (or tinola, as its commonly known in Luzon), which was only very mildly sour.
 It was only when powdered sinigang mixes became popular that it slowly caught on in those areas,” says Ige Ramos.

 As much as it would be easy to anoint sour as the defining element of Filipino dishes, it seems that its influence over our cuisine is not even encompassing enough to define more than half of the territory.
-As Ramos states, “We can’t really assume that all soured dishes are distinctively Pinoy, regional, yes, but not the entire country.”
+“We can’t really assume that all soured dishes are distinctively Pinoy, regional, yes, but not the entire country,” Ramos states.

 Originally published in F&B Report Vol. 14 No. 1